isomerpages/moe-yishunsec/_cca/Performing Arts/Modern Dance.md

 * Mr Mohammad Rizal

 ### CCA Schedule
-* Tuesday 4pm – 6pm
+* Tuesday from 4 pm to 6 pm and
-* Thursday 4pm – 6pm
+* Thursday from 4 pm to 6 pm

 ### Venue
 * Music Room